 I want to see the fruits of the Spirit developed in my group.
 Mere knowledge is not my goal, but character.

 I can instruct in such a way that people are satisfied with listening while not doing.
 I can make them comfortable with increasing spiritual knowledge while they lack commitment and obedience.
-I can enable hearers to be puffed up with knowledge rather than humbled by their disobedience to that ...
+I can enable hearers to be puffed up with knowledge rather than humbled by their disobedience to ...